-The Contract Price may be adjusted to reflect the direct costs, plus an additional amount not to exceed 10% of the direct costs for the combined total of reasonable overhead and profit, associated with any of the following:
+When expressly permitted hereunder, only to the extent so permitted, and except as otherwise expressly stated with respect to an aspect of the work (or basis for a change to the Contract Price), tThe Contract Price may be added to or deducted from adjusted to reflect the direct costs, plus an additional amount not to exceed 10% of the direct costs for the combined total of reasonable overhead and profit, associated with as a result of any of the following:

 - a.
-Amount added or deducted as the result of a "Change" or "Force Account Directive". - b.
-Differing site condition as defined in Article XIII. - c.
-Intentional or bad faith acts or omissions by SCDOT that unreasonably interfere with CONTRACTOR's performance and cause delay of work on the critical path of the Project. - d.
-Changes in legal requirements or regulations that are effective subsequent to the date of submission of CONTRACTOR's response to the RFP.
+Amount added or deducted as the result of a A "Change" or "Force Account Directive". - b.
+Differing site condition as set forth defined in Article XIII. - c.
+Suspension for Convenience as set forth in Article XVII.

-- e.
-Discovery of hazardous materials not previously identified in Exhibit 4 Project Design Criteria and Attachment B as set forth in Article XI - f.
-Discovery of archeological or paleontological sites not previously identified as noted in Article X. - g.
+- d.
+Intentional or bad faith acts or omissions by SCDOT that unreasonably interfere with CONTRACTOR's performance and cause delay of work on the critical path of the Project. - e.
+Changes in legal requirements or regulations that are effective subsequent to the date of submission of CONTRACTOR's response to the RFP. - f.
+Discovery of hazardous materials not previously identified in Exhibit 4 Project Design Criteria and Attachment B as set forth in Article XI - g.
+Discovery of archeological or paleontological sites not previously identified as set forth noted in Article X. - h.
 Second appraisals as set forth in Article VIII.
 Only the actual second appraisal cost will be reimbursed.
 No additional amount for overhead, profit, bonds and insurance will be considered for this item.
-Choose an item.
+Actual Premium Right Of Way Acquisition Costs as set forth in subject to Article VIII.
+No additional amount for overhead, profit, bonds and insurance will be considered for this item. - i.
+Adverse Utility Adjustments impacts meeting the requirements as set forth in Article VII. - j.
+Adverse Railroad coordination impacts as set forth in Article VII.